Español

 The Online Review Committee (ORC) undertakes the considerable task of reviewing over 1000 abstract submissions.
 As 80% of the programme is driven by abstracts, the HR25 ORC needs to reflect a wide range of experiences with regard to drug use, sex work, age, race/ethnicity, professional background and geographic location, so that our team of reviewers read the submissions through a variety of perspectives.

-When the call for abstracts closes in September 2024, the ORC reviewers will evaluate the abstracts using a simple online scoring system, with each reviewer asked to review approximately 30 abstracts; each abstract is reviewed at least three times.
+In October 2024, the ORC reviewers evaluate the abstracts using a simple online scoring system, with each reviewer asked to review approximately 30 abstracts; each abstract is reviewed at least three times.

 A call for abstracts is at the very core of each HRI conference and always marks a true start in its planning; the contribution of the ORC helps to ensure the quality of content to be presented at the conference.